 Clear skin starts with clean skin.
 And one of the most important steps in preventing acne is to wash away dirt, sweat, sebum and other substances that can clog pores and contribute to acne breakouts.

-Instead of washing your face with soap, use a gentle, mild cleanser formulated to control your skin’s sebum levels and wash away dead skin cells.
+Instead of washing your face with soap, use a gentle, mild daily cleanser formulated to control your skin’s sebum levels and wash away dead skin cells.